-User session data can be stored in two standard ways in a Java EE application: stateful session EJBs or HTTP sessions.
-By themselves, they are rarely a impact cluster scalability.
+User session data can be stored in two standard ways in a Java EE application: stateful session EIBs or HTTP sessions.
+By themselves, they rarely impact cluster scalability.
 However, when coupled with a session replication mechanism required to provide high-availability, bottlenecks are introduced.
 If a Java EE application has Web and EJB components, you should store user session data in HTTP sessions: